-Have a different Spring Break.
+Have a different Fall Break.
 Experience Nicaragua while giving back to the local community.
 Participants spend a week in Granada, Nicaragua, experiencing the local culture and way of life.
 Days are filled with local volunteer work, cultural excursions, and discussions on Nicaragua’s history/politics.
 Purdue University Calumet partners with the organization Viva Nicaragua to organize volunteer work and cultural excursions to give participants a overall picture of what Nicaragua has to offer.

 While there is no language pre-requisite for this program, many participants find some Spanish language skills extremely useful.

 - Information Sessions: